 ATM services in Bhutan

-Major towns in Bhutan have ATM.
+Major towns in Bhutan have ATMs.
 Bank of Bhutan, Bhutan National Bank and Druk Punjab National Bank are the three banks that accept foreign credit cards.
-Visa or Master Card is acceptable but one should be beware of the extra fees.
-The best option is to take out cash while in Paro or Thimphu before heading for your tour further to other towns/cities.
+Visa or MasterCard is acceptable but one should be beware of the extra fees.
+The best option is to withdraw cash in Paro or Thimphu before your tour in other towns.
 Bhutanese currency is ‘Ngultrum’ Nu which is only accepted in Bhutan.
 Foreign currencies can be exchanged for Nu.
-US$100 has a higher exchange rate than other lower denominations dollar notes.
+US$100 has a higher exchange rate than other lower-denomination dollar notes.

-Walk to tiger’s nest monastery Bhutan
+Walk to the Tiger’s nest monastery Bhutan

-Tiger’s Nest or Taktsang Monastery located outskirts of Paro town is the most important highlight of Bhutan tour.
+Tiger’s Nest or Taktsang Monastery, located outskirts of Paro town is the most important highlight of a Bhutan tour.
 It was built in 1692 and is a sacred Buddhist monastery at 3,120 meters above sea level perched in a vertical cliff.
 To reach the monastery, you need to drive from Paro (20 min) to the base and hike upwards.
 If you already acclimatized in Paro (2,350 meters) then this single day trip is not so difficult.
 Wearing sturdy hiking boots and using walking poles during ascent and descent is suggested.
 Drink lots of water before and during the hike to stay hydrated.

 Bhutan travel requirements